sebivenlo/esd-2024-github-actions/assignments/exercise-6/README.md

 # Exercise 6: Create Reusable Workflows and Templates with GitHub Actions

-In this exercise, you will create reusable workflows and templates to standardize CI/CD processes across multiple repositories.
+In this exercise, you will create reusable workflows and use it.

 ## Steps